 A village on the edge of the Wicklow Mountains with the biggest manmade lake in the country, there are incredible leisure facilities available as well as a stunning lake drive.
 Head out to nearby Russborough House and Parkland, a stunning 18th century stately house with sheepdog demonstrations and tours of the grounds.
 There’s also a maze, gift shop, playground, Exhibition Centre, and tearooms – plenty for young and old in all weathers.

-The County of Wicklow being only an hour from Dublin is easily accessible by rail, bus or car.
+The County of Wicklow is only an hour from Dublin is easily accessible by rail, bus or car.
 Travelling around Wicklow you will encounter the wonderful area of Avoca, Meeting of the Waters and surrounding countryside, and it was here that the television series "Ballykissangel" was filmed, an area previously known for its mines, in days gone by.
-Why not take a trip to the Avoca Handweavers for its store, café and a chance to see a working handweaving mill.
+Take a trip to the Avoca Handweavers for its store, café and a chance to see a working hand weaving mill.